sthysel/cv/CV.md

 engineer, to human-machine interfaces for a wide variety of systems.

 I have worked on various data fusion and ETL solutions.
-And consider myself a integration and systems specialist, with a strong preference for Python, Linux, containerization, and machine learning implementing ETL and data fusion pipelines.
+And consider myself a integration and systems specialist, with strong Python, Linux, containerization, and data fusion pipe-lining skills.

-I have strong devops experience using a variety of continuous integration, systems provisioning, software configuration and build management systems.
-These were implemented on-premise as well as various cloud platforms like AWS and OpenStack.
+I have DevOps experience using a variety of continuous integration, systems provisioning, software configuration and build management systems.
+These were implemented on-premise as well as various cloud platforms particularly AWS and OpenStack.

-I have developed cloud native applications and solution stacks making use of AWS and lesser degree GCP infrastructure.
+I have developed cloud native applications and solution stacks making use of AWS and OpenStack infrastructure.

-I have a Masters Degree in Electronic Engineering, but have been a professional software engineer for most all of my career.

 | Portfolio           | Link                              |
 |---------------------|-----------------------------------|